speco29/Translation/README.md

 7.Review and proofread translations before submitting them.

 ## Contributing
 We welcome contributions from the community!
 Whether you're fluent in a language or just starting to learn, you can help us make the Discover-Cookbook more accessible.
-Please